-Basketball Court DimensionsBy James Gels, from the Coach’s Clipboard Basketball Playbook, original article edited and expanded by Adam Eyal.
+Basketball Court DimensionsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, original article edited and expanded by Adam Eyal.

 As one of the most popular sports in the world - some experts say it currently ranks second to football globally - basketball is played in various countries, at various expertise levels and on different courts.